slowernews/wisdom-tldr/README.md

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

-> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

-// authenticity

 ===
+###On authenticity

+> *'If you try to be something you're not, you end up being nothing.'*

+> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

+===
 ###On happiness

 Happiness is a journey, not a destination.
+Everyday is special.

 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

-> *'Love the life you have, while you create the life of your dreams.' -- Hal Elrod*

-> *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

 > *'Happy life = mastery + belonging + autonomy.'*

 > *'We have the idea that comfort brings happiness.
 Happiness comes from not having fear.'*

-> *'Birthdays, Anniversaries, New Years are all special.
-Always leave a year better than you started it.'*

 ===
-###On gratefulness: optimism vs pessimism

-Unless you’re winning, most of life will seem hideously unfair to you.
-It's not.
+###On gratefulness

+It's not, be grateful.

+> *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

+> *'Love the life you have, while you create the life of your dreams.' -- Hal Elrod*

+> *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*

 > *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

-> *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

-===
-###On habits

-Consistency is everything.
-Habits allow [mastery](#on-mastery-and-humbleness).

-> *'We are what we repeatedly do, excellence therefore is not an act, but a habit.' - Aristotle*

-> *'52 approaches in a year is more than most men make in a lifetime.
-Consistency is everything.'*

-===
-###On mastery

-First learn the rules, then break them.

-> *'Masters are able to ask the kinds of simple questions that most people pass over.'*

-> *'The very desire to find shortcuts makes you eminently unsuited for any kind of mastery.'*

-> *'An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.' -- Werner Heisenberg*

-> *'You want to learn every aspect of that subject, you are expected to be a pro.
-There is no place for a prima donna.'*

-CHALLENGE: Mastery is the main trigger of [arrogance](#on-).
-There's always room for improvement: be humble.

-> *'I am not young enough to know everything.' -- Oscar Wilde*

-> *'How often our early triumphs turn us into a kind of caricature of ourselves.'*

-> *'If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism.'*

-> *'Ego is the enemy.
-People say that you can't fly and then you flew.
-Then you think you are god.'*